ivanzapatarivera/photo-log-react/README.md

 ## Usage Information

-    Log all pictures organized on albums by location automatically.
+    Log photos and have them organized in albums by location automatically.

 ## Installation Instructions